4rlm/crm_formatter/README.md

 ```
 Results are always in a Hash, like below.
 The URLs are slightly obfuscated out of respect (it's not a bug).
 These are examples from a large DB that runs on a loop 24/7 and gets to each organization about once a week, so it's already pretty well up to date, so there aren't any big changes below, but there are still a few things to point out below the code example.
 ```
-[ {:is_reformatted=>false,
+[ {:reformatted=>false,
     :url_path=>"https://www.steXXXXXXmitsubishiserviceandpartscenter.com",
     :formatted_url=>"https://www.steXXXXXXmitsubishiserviceandpartscenter.com",
     :neg=>["neg_urls: parts, rv, service"],
     :pos=>["pos_urls: mitsubishi"]},

-   {:is_reformatted=>false,
+   {:reformatted=>false,
     :url_path=>"https://www.perXXXXXXchryslerjeepcenterville.com",
     :formatted_url=>"https://www.perXXXXXXchryslerjeepcenterville.com",
     :neg=>["neg_urls: rv"],
     :pos=>["pos_urls: chrysler, jeep"]},

-   {:is_reformatted=>false,
+   {:reformatted=>false,
     :url_path=>"http://www.pXXXXXXchryslerjeepcenterville.com",
     :formatted_url=>"http://www.XXXXXXechryslerjeepcenterville.com",
     :neg=>["neg_urls: rv"],
     :pos=>["pos_urls: chrysler, jeep"]},

-   {:is_reformatted=>false,
+   {:reformatted=>false,
     :url_path=>"http://www.colXXXXXXchryslerdodgejeepram.com",
     :formatted_url=>"http://www.colXXXXXXchryslerdodgejeepram.com",
     :neg=>["neg_urls: rv"],
     :pos=>["pos_urls: chrysler, dodge, jeep, ram"]}
   ]
 ```
-`:is_reformatted` indicates T/F if url_path and `:formatted_url` differ.
+`:reformatted` indicates T/F if url_path and `:formatted_url` differ.
 If False, then it means they are the same, or the `:url_path` had significant errors which prevented it from being formatted, thus `:formatted_url` would be nil in such a case.
 The reality is that you might have some URLs that are so far off that, that they can't be reliably reformatted, so better to only let them pass if we are confident that they are reliable.

 `:url_path` is the url originally submitted by the client.
 It can include directory links on the end too, '/careers/, '/about-us/', etc.